-Funding for Traditional Arts Apprenticeship grants is limited and awarded on a competitive basis.
-To provide for the equitable distribution of funds, when two applications have been determined as having equal merit by the review panel, the State Arts Council will give funding priority to master artists who are applying for the first time.
-Master Artist and/or Apprentices applying to this program who are not from the community where the tradition emerged will be considered a low priority.
+Funding for Traditional Arts Apprenticeship grants is awarded on a competitive basis.

+- Master Artists and/or Apprentices applying to this program who are not from the community where the tradition emerged will be considered a low priority. - Applications in traditions in which there is a limited availability of master teachers will be more competitive than those that are widely taught in New Hampshire.